Treating Gum Recession with Soft Tissue Grafting Idaho Falls, ID

 - Connective tissue grafts: Similar to a free gingival graft, a connective tissue graft involves removing tissue from the palate.
 However, in this case, a small flap is created and connective tissue is taken from beneath the surface of the skin.
 After a small pocket has been made at the placement site, the tissue will be transferred and sutured into place.

-Following your soft tissue grafting procedure, Dr. Tall will provide you with a comprehensive list of post-surgical instructions.
+Following your soft tissue grafting procedure, Dr. Darrington will provide you with a comprehensive list of post-surgical instructions.
 These guidelines should be followed closely to ensure proper healing and a comfortable recovery.

 Because soft tissue grafting is a surgical procedure, some discomfort or tenderness is to be expected.
 These side effects are temporary and can be managed with prescription medications and over-the-counter pain relievers, such as ibuprofen, naproxen, or acetaminophen.
 To reduce swelling, cold compresses can be applied to the external jaw in 20-minute increments.
 It is also advisable to eat a soft food diet for the first week or two.